AI recruitment in Germany with GDPR, AI Act and works council compliance

 • Sensitive data (health, disability, ethnicity) requires a higher standard of justification — typically explicit consent or necessity to exercise employment law rights.

 • Deletion obligations: Applicant data must be deleted within a reasonable period after a recruitment process concludes.
-German practice generally treats 4–6 months as reasonable; longer retention requires justification.
+German practice generally treats 4 to 6 months as reasonable; longer retention requires justification.

 • Data minimisation: Only collect data relevant to the role.
 AI tools that infer personality traits, cultural fit scores, or psychometric profiles from CV text or video interviews carry elevated risk.